 - [$3.07 a month] 1-year (+1 extra free month) - $39.95

 - [$2.59 a month] 2-years (+3 extra free months) - $69.95

 Fastest Android VPN

-The IPVanish app is good overall, although it’s missing a kill switch, a standard feature which instantly shuts down the internet connection in the event the VPN drops (to prevent your true IP from being revealed).
+The IPVanish app is good overall with some unusual (but great) options, like obfuscation or split tunneling.
+Unfortunately, it’s missing a kill switch, a standard feature which instantly shuts down the internet connection in the event the VPN drops (to prevent your true IP from being revealed).

 Still, that doesn’t detract from the impressive download speeds this VPN achieved during our testing.
 Furthermore, there’s no logging of the user’s activity here, plus you get 256-bit AES encryption with the OpenVPN protocol, along with 24/7 customer support.

 However, the price might be the one negative element which drives folks away.
 There’s no free trial, although three available plans come with a 7-day money-back guarantee.
 The 1-year subscription is the best and most popular choice when it comes to the three packages which are available:

 - Or head to our dedicated guide for the best free VPN for Android